Pixel-Master/File-Find/README.md

 Q: **How to clean the Cache?**

 A: File Find is saving the cache under `/Users/$USERNAME/Library/Application Support/File-Find/Cached Searches`.
-The Cache gets cleaned up on start up, that means to clean the cache just restart File Find
+You can clean the cache `with ⌘ + N` or `Tools > Clear Cache`.
+In the About section you can set when the cache gets cleaned automatically.

 Q: **Why does File Find ask for permission for Contacts, Calenders, Photos, Downloads, etc...?**